COMMUNITY STRINGS PROGRAM

 The goal has been to play as a group, to learn as a group from the director and from each other, and to enrich each player's life with the communal benefits and pleasures of music.
 Some side benefits are that individual skill levels improve, players understand the dynamics of playing as an ensemble (rather than individuals) and they realize there are other like-minded and like-skilled players.
 Just as student musicians gain from enrichment programs outside their schools, so too can adult musicians gain from programs like the Community Strings.

-If you or someone you know is interested in joining the Community Strings, please call the JSO office at 814-535-6738 to be contacted for the next session in the Spring 2017.
-Rehearsals will begin March 16th with a concert on May 18th.
+If you or someone you know is interested in joining the Community Strings, please call the JSO office at 814-535-6738 or download the brochure here.
+The group meets weekly for 8 or 9 weeks.
+Rehearsals are on Thursdays , 7:00 pm to 9:00 pm at St. David's Lutheran Church in Davidsville.
+Rehearsals for the Spring 2018 session begin March 1st and culminate with a concert on May 3rd.

 Elizabeth Pile, Director

 Elizabeth W. Pile is a native of Cincinnati OH, She holds a Bachelor of Science in Music Education from Gettysburg College and a Master of Music Education from the Pennsylvania State University.
 She taught music for 7 years in Williamsport (PA) Area School, and has held positions as long-term substitute for three different public school districts in the Johnstown region, teaching elementary and/or junior high music.
-She has taught and continues to teach strings at a local parochial middle school since 1993.
+She taught strings at a local parochial elementary school for 23 years.
 Ms. Pile has been Director of Music at the Friedens Lutheran Church since moving to the area in 1989 where she is responsible for the children's, youth and adult choirs.

 Ms. Pile has maintained a private studio of primarily violin/viola with occasional cello students since graduation from college, teaching mostly at home in addition to several local studios (no longer in business), and under the auspices of East Hills Recreation in Johnstown.